-"In addition to helping break down the food into nutrients, digestive enzymes support a number of other important functions in the body including reducing inflammation."
+"In addition to helping break down the food into nutrients, digestive enzymes support a number of other important functions in the body."

-In today’s episode, Dr. Nancy Lin, PhD holistic nutritionist talks about the importance of digestive enzymes, and why we need to get enough digestive enzymes to our overall energy level and health, especially as we age.
-We will get to know some great food options, some tips, and supplements that naturally improve digestion and ensure that our bodies are constantly replenishing digestive enzyme levels.
+In today’s episode, Dr. Nancy Lin, PhD holistic nutritionist is discussing the importance of digestive enzymes, and why we need to get enough digestive enzymes to improve our overall energy levels and health, especially as we age.
+We will get to know some great food options, lifestyle tips, and supplements that naturally improve digestion and ensure that our bodies are performing at optimal levels.